lwears/webchat-server/README.md

 The App is deployed in two parts, The backend is deployed via Heroku, and the frontend Netlify

-Therefor you can app either by visiting:  (keep in mind that the free heroku server might take a while to start).
+You can view the live app by visiting https://lwears-chat-app.netlify.app/.
 You can also test the app by cloning this repo and the [Frontend](https://github.com/lwears/webchat-client) repo and then run the following commands inside each repository.

 ## Client